Tax havens: How tax fraud affects the UK

 Tax evasion is classed as a serious fraud offence.

-How much does tax fraud cost the UK?
+How much tax is being avoided in the UK?

 Each year, tax fraud and evasion costs the UK government around £16 billion every year.
 To put this into perspective, that’s around half of the £30 billion ‘tax gap’ that’s estimated to be the difference between what’s expected to be paid in tax and what’s actually paid.